PrivSec-Law/privseclaw.info/content/posts/futokeyboard.md

 If you are using an Android device it is possible that your keyboard application is highly insecure and spying on you.

 If you are using a third party keyboard (one that is not provided by default on your phone's operating system) this risk is highly likely.
 This is because most third party keyboard applications offer much more than simple text input.
-Personalized text prediction and auto correct is often delivered through your personal key inputs (how and what you type) being uploaded to the keyboard provider's severs.
+Personalized text prediction and auto correct are often delivered through your personal key inputs (how and what you type) being uploaded to the keyboard provider's servers.
 While making your life more convenient, [this is a privacy nightmare](https://www.howtogeek.com/335428/smartphone-keyboards-are-a-privacy-nightmare/#why-keyboards-are-so-dangerous).

 Think about all the things that you have typed into your phone's keyboard: highly intimate messages to loved ones and friends; sensitive medical records and confidential business information.
 You do not want this sort of information leaving your device and being sent to another party's servers.
 Why?

 Because the keyboard app you use may be malicious (malware deliberately designed to spy on you).
 In 2022 Google removed many malicious apps, including keyboards, that collectively had been downloaded a [staggering 10 million+ times.](https://wp.nyu.edu/itsecurity/2022/07/29/android-users-confirm-you-dont-have-malicious-apps-on-your-device/)